Publish Remote Desktop with Microsoft Entra application proxy

 Update the Home page URL field to point to your RD Web endpoint (like

 Connect to the RDS deployment as an administrator and change the RD Gateway server name for the deployment.
-This configuration ensures that connections go through the Azure AD Application Proxy service.
+This configuration ensures that connections go through the Microsoft Entra application proxy service.

 Connect to the RDS server running the RD Connection Broker role.